airvlab/cathsim/README.md

 | Image w/o.
 ENN| 3.61±0.61              | 25.28±15.21           | 162.55±106.85         | 16±10                 | 65±48                 | 74                      |
 | Image w.
 ENN  | **2.23±0.10**          | 16.06±0.33            | 43.40±1.50            | **49±03**             | 100±00                | 98                      |

-> The high performance difference between ENN and the human can be attributed to the abundance of intrinsic information that ENN uses.

 ## Manual Control